matn7/CS-Notes/src/main/java/spring/SPRING-CORE.md

 }
 ```

 ## Spring Boot Auto Configuration

-- :star: `@SpringBootApplication`
+- :star: `@SpringBootApplication`:
     - SpringContext
     - AutoConfiguration
     - ComponentScan

-- Spring boot looks at
+- Spring boot looks at:
-    - a) Frameworks available on **CLASSPATH**
+    - Frameworks available on **CLASSPATH**.
-    - b) Existing configuration for the application based on these
+    - Existing configuration for the application based on these.
 - Spring boot provides basic configuration needed to configure the application with these framework.
-This is called
-`AutoConfiguration`.
+- This is called **AutoConfiguration**.

 ***